fdoebbelin/Wissen/Obsidian/Help/How to/Update Obsidian.md

 ### Insider build

-If you're looking to update to the latest insider build, please refer to [[Insider builds#How to enable insider build|this guide]] on how to turn it on.
+If you're looking to update to the latest insider build, please refer to [this guide](Insider%20builds#How%20to%20enable%20insider%20build) on how to turn it on.

 ### Current version vs installer version